 cambodia’s young female skaters are ready to spark a cultural revolution

-Earlier this year, British photographer Hannah Bailey traveled to Cambodia to capture its thriving skate scene, led by Skateistan, a not-for-profit organization teaching girls to skate.
+Earlier this year, British photographer Hannah Bailey travelled to Cambodia to capture its thriving skate scene, led by Skateistan, a not-for-profit organisation teaching girls to skate.

 Mora by Hannah Bailey

 One woman in particular, Tin, is pioneering this cultural movement particularly among younger girls.
-She is the Programs Officer at Skateistan, a non-profit organization that provides skateboarding and educational programs to local children.
-She is the country's best female skater, a well-known radio host with a daily morning show, and is a role model to the younger generation.
+She is the Programs Officer at Skateistan, a non-profit organisation which provides skateboarding and educational programs to local children.
+She is the country's best female skater, a well-known radio host with a daily morning show and a role model to the younger generation.
 She is proof that creativity can be a career, and that Cambodia's enthusiasm to grow and learn has pushed the country towards exciting times.

-Just two years ago, there were only a few girls skating, but when I went back earlier this year I was amazed by the number of skaters in general, and, in particular, the number of girls.
-Tin mentioned that now over 50% of students at Skateistan are female, a 10% increase, and she gets recognized by girls skating in public.
-Out of the new generation of female skaters I met, one in particular stood out: 15-year-old Mora.
+Just two years ago, there were only a few girls skating, but when I went back earlier this year I was amazed by the number of skaters in general, and in particular the number of girls.
+Tin mentioned that now over 50% of students at Skateistan are female, a 10% increase, and she gets recognised by girls skating in public.
+Out of the new generation of female skaters I met, one in particular stood out: 15 year old Mora.
 Introduced to skating only a year ago, she is now a Youth Leader at Skateistan.
 As well as being an enthusiastic skateboarder, she's also a talented singer and songwriter.
 One day she hopes to build a skatepark with a music school attached, and create skate videos using her own music, to show the world how it's done in Cambodia.